AWKDevs/monorepo/README.md

     👉🏽 Script orquestation and general monorepo settings as well as workspaces.

 ./turbo.json
-    👉🏽 Scripts for detect workspaces and dependencies for all apps in ./apps/
+    👉🏽 Configuration that lets Turbopack "keep an eye" on the script's SPA executions coming from for detect workspaces and dependencies for all apps in ./apps/
 ```
 ## How to build & deploy?
 Lorem ipsum ...